MomalShahzadi/MomalShahzadi/README.md

 - 👋 Hi, I’m @MomalShahzadi
 - 👀 I’m interested in Linux Administartion
 - 🌱 I’m currently learning Bash scripting
-- 💞️ I’m looking to collaborate on Linux
+- 💞️ I’m looking to collaborate on Linux.
-- 📫 How to reach me shahzadimomal30@gmail.com

 <!---
 MomalShahzadi/MomalShahzadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.